openwisp/ansible-openwisp2-imagegenerator/README.md

 - The script reads `CONFIG_VERSION_DIST` and `CONFIG_VERSION_NUMBER`
   from the `.config` file of the OpenWrt source code to determine the build version.
-- The script will fail if a build with the same version and category already exists (it does not attempt to upload images to an existing build).
+- The script will find out if a build with the same version and category already exists and try to add images to that build instead of creating a new one, if duplicates are found, a failure message will be printed to the console but the script will not terminate; this allows to generate images for new hardware models and add them to existing builds

 Adding files to images
 ======================